 - Self-employment taxes.
 Being your own boss means that there is nobody to take taxes out of your weekly paycheck.
 However, at the end of the year, you are still responsible for paying social security and Medicare taxes.
 You will have to remember to set enough money aside during the year to cover your anticipated self-employment tax amount.

-Tax Information for the Food Truck Sole Proprietor
+Tax Information for Food Truck Sole Proprietorships

 Though sole proprietorships are relatively easy to form, there are still taxes and paperwork involved.
 The IRS has an entire site dedicated to sole proprietorships.
 Visit the IRS site to download the necessary tax forms.
 Is your food truck or cart business a sole proprietorship?
-Have any tips you can share with others who are interested in organzing their business whis way, please share them in the comment section below.
+Have any tips you can share with others who are interested in organizing their business this way, please share them in the comment section below.